Cprice

-HAOYUYAN Wireless Earbuds Bluetooth 5.3 Headphones with 80H Playback, IPX7 Waterproof Over Ear Buds with LED Power Display for Sports Running Workouts Gray Black
+HAOYUYAN Wireless Earbuds Bluetooth 5.3 Headphones with 80H Playback, IPX7 Waterproof Over Ear Buds with LED Power Display for Sports Running Workouts Gray Black Review

 At the ultra-budget end of the wireless earbud market, expectations have to be calibrated carefully.
 The HAOYUYAN Bluetooth 5.3 earbuds with their 80-hour claimed playback and IPX7 waterproofing sit squarely in the "buy it and hope for the best" category — and based on available user feedback, that gamble lands differently for different people.